 There are a lot of people using the credit card deposit alternative.
 According to CEX.io, it is actually one of the most popular ways (with a record of USD 180 million in deposits one single month).

 CEX.io’s security score is D, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
-This is below industry average when it comes to top crypto exchanges.
+This is in line with industry average when it comes to the exchanges listed in our Exchange List.

 As mentioned above, this exchange supports credit card deposits.
 Either alone or through the use of any of its associated payment service providers.
 Other cryptocurrency exchanges that also have this option include: